Nationwide Nursing Home Abuse Lawyers

 Is there anything I can do to prevent my loved one from being abused or neglected?

 In addition to reviewing a facility’s licensing and inspection reports, you can take preventative measures by personally visiting the nursing home or assisted living facility.
 Make sure you tour the facility and take the time to talk to the people who will be dealing with your loved one on a regular basis.
 After your loved one is at the facility, make unannounced visits whenever possible, as this will help you get a better idea of the real level of care they are receiving.
 Keep in close communication with your loved one and watch for any emotional changes, injuries, or other signs that may indicate abuse or neglect.

 Why does nursing home abuse occur?

-Nursing home abuse and neglect may occur as a result of improper or inadequate training, understaffing, or outright wrongdoing.
-No matter the cause, it is important to take action if you suspect any type of abuse or neglect.
+Nursing home abuse and neglect may occur because of improper or inadequate training, under-staffing, or outright wrongdoing.
+No matter the cause, it is important to act if you suspect any type of abuse or neglect.

 What type of compensation may I be able to receive?